 Born and raised in Morris, Illinois, a small city seventy miles southwest of Chicago, my landscape growing up consisted mostly of farmland and prairie grass.
 After high school, I attended Eastern Illinois University and earned a degree in Finance.
 From there, I went to law school and received by Juris Doctorate at Northern Illinois University.
-I returned to my hometown and the family law practice where my oldest brother and I were the following in the steps of my father and grandfather.
+I returned to my hometown and the family law practice where my oldest brother and I were following in the footsteps of my father and grandfather.
 But I was restless and unfulfilled -- and thus began a long search.
 I eventually felt called to seminary, not the usual career path after law school!
-My minister recommended I check out Emmanuel School of Religion in East Tennessee.
+My minister recommended I check out Emmanuel Christian Seminary in East Tennessee.
 I had never set foot in Tennessee – didn’t know a single person here, but liked the idea of living and studying in the mountains.
 After much soul searching, I headed for the hills of Tennessee and began a new adventure.
-While I never did complete seminary, I did find a way to integrate my faith and my legal background and my love of photography at Milligan College, where, in addition to teaching Digital Photography, I teach courses in business ethics, business law and various other legal studies courses.
+While I never did complete seminary, I did find a way to integrate my faith and my legal background and my love of photography at Milligan College, where, in addition to teaching Digital Photography, I taught courses in business ethics, business law and various other legal studies courses.

-Mark W. Peacock Photography
+Mark W. Peacock